NeoBlizzard-verbose/NeoBlizzard-verbose/README.md

 - 👋 Hi, I’m @NeoBlizzard.
 You can call me Rishi.
 - 👀 I’m interested in C/C++, Python, Go, Verilog HDL, AnSys, Cloud Infrastructure.
-- 🌱 I’m an OCI Certified DevOps Professional.
+- 🌱 I’m an AWS Certified Cloud Practitioner and OCI Certified DevOps Professional.
-- 🏆 I have intermediate expertise in C and Kotlin.
-I can also speak German
+- 🏆 I have intermediate expertise in C, Python and Kotlin.
-- 🖊️ I am fond of technical writing, and documentation =)
+- 🖊️ I am fond of technical writing, and documentation.
+I can also speak German =)

 <!---
 NeoBlizzard-verbose/NeoBlizzard-verbose is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.